Kawata0210/Kirio/README.md

 # Kirio
-This repository will be an website.
-Used for Minecraft servers for people to join!
+This repository will be a Minecraft server!